Juan Miguel Zubiri

-Juan Miguel "Migz" Fernandez Zubiri (/tl/; born April 13, 1969) is a Filipino politician who has served as a senator of the Philippines since 2016, a position he previously held from 2007 until his resignation in 2011.
-During his Senate tenure, he served as the 30th senate president of the Philippines from 2022 to 2024 as Senate majority leader from 2008 to 2010, 2018 to 2022, and since 2025.
+Juan Miguel "Migz" Fernandez Zubiri (/tl/; born April 13, 1969) is a Filipino politician who has served as Senate majority leader since June 2026, a position he previously held from 2008 to 2010, 2018 to 2022, and 2025 to 2026.
+An independent, he is in his third nonconsecutive term as a Senator of the Philippines, having been elected in 2016 and previously serving from 2007 until his resignation in 2011.
+During his Senate tenure, he served as the 30th senate president of the Philippines from 2022 to 2024.

 The son of politician Jose Maria Zubiri Jr., he was educated at the University of the Philippines Los Baños.
 Zubiri worked as the chief of staff for his father during his tenure in the House of Representatives and succeeded him as the representative of Bukidnon's third district in 1998, holding that position until 2007.
 As a representative, he was part of the "Spice Boys" who opposed the administration of Joseph Estrada and played an active role in Estrada's removal from office in 2001.

 Zubiri was first elected to the Senate in the 2007 elections, placing twelfth.
 His victory was later subject to an electoral protest filed by Koko Pimentel, which cited allegations of electoral fraud in Maguindanao.
 While he continued to deny the charges, Zubiri resigned from the Senate in August 2011, citing the personal impact of the allegations.
 He would unsuccessfully run for the Senate in the 2013 election before being elected back in 2016.

 Early life

-Juan Miguel Fernandez Zubiri was born on April 13, 1969, in Makati, Philippines, to a Negrense father of Spanish Basque heritage, Jose Maria Rubin Zubiri Jr. from Kabankalan in the province of Negros Occidental and a mother, Maria Victoria Ocampo Fernandez of Libon, Albay, who was raised in the province of Bukidnon in Northern Mindanao.
+Juan Miguel Fernandez Zubiri was born on April 13, 1969, in Makati, Philippines, to a Negrense father of Spanish Basque heritage, Jose Maria Rubin Zubiri Jr. from Kabankalan in the province of Negros Occidental and a mother, Maria Victoria Ocampo Fernandez of Libon, Albay, who was raised in Bukidnon in Northern Mindanao.
 He speaks Cebuano, Tagalog, English, and his father's native Hiligaynon.
-His father, Jose Maria, is the former governor of Bukidnon.
+His father, Jose Maria, is a former governor of Bukidnon.

 In his early years, Zubiri resided in Alabang, Muntinlupa.
 He finished his elementary and high school education at the Colegio San Agustin-Makati, and graduated with a Bachelor of Science in Agribusiness Management from the University of the Philippines Los Baños.
 He also earned a Master of Environment and Natural Resources Management degree from the University of the Philippines Open University.